QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/mingw/README.md

 ### Debug-Only Flags (NOT OpenMP Safe)

+**⚠️ CRITICAL WARNING: Debug Flags Incompatible with OpenMP**

-**⚠️ WARNING:** These flags are useful for single-threaded debugging but can destabilize OpenMP execution with multiple threads.
-Do NOT use in production builds.
+**These flags are useful for single-threaded debugging but can destabilize OpenMP execution with multiple threads.
+Do NOT use in production builds or with `OMP_NUM_THREADS>1`.**

 **Debug flags (single-thread only):**
 ```bash